OpenAstronomy/GSoC/application.md

 boost to areas which are in need of intensive attention, as well as adding members to the community who can turn out to be valuable long-lasting contributors.
-We would like to help bring these experience to a wider variety of projects, all united by the goal of fostering open source development of astronomy software.
+We would like to help bring these experiences to a wider variety of projects, all united by the goal of fostering open source development of astronomy software.

 We are submitting this application together in order to strengthen collaboration